-Because both of my children are wiggly learners and enjoy auditory learning, I was pleasantly surprised that BookShark incorporates Lyrical Life Science music CDs into Science Levels 3 and 5.
-Lyrical Learning uses songs to teach science content.
+Because both of my children are wiggly learners and enjoy auditory learning, I was pleasantly surprised that BookShark incorporates Lyrical Life Science music CDs into Science Levels D and F. Lyrical Learning uses songs to teach science content.
 Not only is integrating music into teaching a research-based method, it’s a downright fun way to ingrain concepts into a student’s memory!

 For Students with Dysgraphia

 BookShark curriculum incorporates the Handwriting Without Tears program.
 This solid program is often used by occupational therapists, and is one that I frequently recommend for children who are struggling with fine motor/visual-motor integration.

 For Students with Spelling Struggles and Auditory Processing/Auditory Discrimination Difficulties

 BookShark curriculum incorporates the Spelling You See program which was developed by Dr. Karen Holinga.
 It is multi-sensory in its approach in that the program is auditory, visual, and tactile.
 The first level of the Spelling You See program is spent on developing phonological processing skills, specifically the skill of sound sequencing.
 The child is explicitly and systematically taught to isolate and hear sounds through the use of Elkonin (sound/letter) Boxes.